AKASH-GPT-1678/Docker-Course/README.md

-Absolutely — here is a **clean, professional, production-ready README** for your Docker project.

-You can copy–paste this directly into your repository.

 ---

-# 🚀 Full-Stack ChatApp — Docker Deployment Guide
+#  Full-Stack ChatApp — Docker Deployment

 This project is a complete **End-to-End Full Stack Chat Application** powered by: